kirei/hass-chargeamps/README.md

       api_key: SECRET_API_KEY

 The default is to configure all charge points for the account.
 To only include some charge points a list of charge point IDs can be provided using the `chargepoints` parameter.

+N.B.
+You need an API key from [Charge Amps Support](mailto:support@charge-amps.com) to use this component.

 ## Entities